ilia3101/MLV-App/README.md

 Find the latest releases [here](https://ilia3101.github.io/MLV-App/).
 Download, unpack and start.

 A very first version of a kind of user manual can be found [here](https://github.com/ilia3101/MLV-App/wiki).
-A nice russian tutorial video with subtitles can be found [here](https://www.youtube.com/watch?v=X17jzHjuHOo) (thanks to Maksim Danilov).
+A nice tutorial video with subtitles can be found [here](https://www.youtube.com/watch?v=X17jzHjuHOo) in russian and [here](https://www.youtube.com/watch?v=-mmnG5uBJok) in english (thanks to Maksim Danilov).

 ## Features :collision:
 - Import MLV files